LOGIN TO SALESFORCE

 - Go to “Email” Then select “Overview” tab on top — on the right you’ll see your scheduled send

 - If you need to cancel, select the name of the newsletter.

-This is how you create new combinations of senders and return emails.
-Under your name in the upper right, select "Setup," Drill into Platform Tools > Feature Settings > Email Studio > Sender Profile.
-You'll see what's available in order to edit and have the ability to "Create" a new one:
+This is how you create new combinations of senders and return emails by following this path: Email Studio > Admin > Send Management > Sender Profile.
+You'll see what's pre-built and you'll have the ability to "Create" a new one.

 HOW TO LOOK AT ANALYTICS IN SALESFORCE